-Report the type of fuel associated with the default by using the appropriate uppercase codes as shown in Table 56.
+Report the type of fuel associated with the default by using the appropriate uppercase codes as shown in the table below.
 For maximum NO_x emission rate that is not fuel-specific or for maximum or minimum potential moisture or O_2/CO_2 values, report a Non-Fuel Specific code, or "NFS."